DavidAnson/markdownlint-cli2/README.md

 - Some UNIX shells parse exclamation (!) in double-quotes; hashtag (#) is recommended in these cases
 - The path separator is forward slash (/) on all platforms; backslash (\) is automatically converted

-Therefore, the most compatible glob syntax for cross-platform support:
+The most compatible syntax for cross-platform support:
 $ markdownlint-cli2 "**/*.md" "#node_modules"
 ```